Degeneracy locus formulas for amenable Weyl group elements: Amenable elements: Type D theory

-in $\Gamma'[X,Y]$, which are easily checked, as in op.\ cit.
-Finally, if $\ell(\la)>m+1$, induction as in the proof of \cite[Lemma 1.3]{BKT2} and similar arguments show that the contribution of all the residual terms in that appear with a negative sign in \cite[Prop.\ 4]{T4} vanishes. \end{proof}
+in $\Gamma'[X,Y]$, which are easily deduced from the relations (\ref{fundrelD}), as in op.\ cit.
+Finally, if $\ell(\la)>m+1$, similar arguments show that the contribution of all the residual terms in that appear with a negative sign in \cite[Prop.\ 3]{T4} vanishes. \end{proof}

 \begin{defn} An element $w\in \wt{W}_\infty$ is called {\em proper} if (i) $|w_1|\leq 2$, or (ii) $|w_1|>2$ and $w_j=2$ implies $j>2>w_{j-1}$. \end{defn}